ashishnandagawali/ashishnandagawali.github.io/_pages/about.md

 Lately I developed very keen interest in AI (or you can say bitten by AI bug) and have been actively learning with various medium including AWS, Microsoft and Google certifications, IIT-Kharagpur certification course, AI summits hosted by nvidia, Salesforce.

-These learning along with various reading from Gartner, industry analysis papers from Big Four, gave me insights on the not only in the technical aspects of AI (& continuous improvisation in field of AI) but also real time business relevant implementation of AI, Gen-AI/ LLM, Machine Learning and off course, and Data science.
-I am part of Pune AI Chapter within organization who help in providing solutions, helping crating PoC/MVP create awareness on AI and latest trends in AI/Gen-AI
+These learning along with reading from Gartner, industry analyst published papers from Deloitte, EY, KPMG, and PwC, gave me insights not only on technical aspects of AI (& continuous advancement in field of AI) but also real time business relevant implementation of AI, Gen-AI/ LLM, Machine Learning and off course, and Data science.
+Being part of Pune AI Chapter within organization, I get opportunities to help in designing AI/Gen-AI Solutions & implemenations, helping creating PoC/MVPs, create awareness on AI & latest trends in AI/Gen-AI.